 - History of French-German Relations and of European Integration

-Paul Maurice is a Research Fellow at the Study Committee on Franco-German Relations (Cerfa) at the French Institute of International Relations - Ifri, where he specifically works on issues of German domestic policy and Franco-German relations in the context of European integration.
-He joined the Cerfa in March 2020 after having taught Franco-German studies at the Université Paris-Est Créteil and at Sciences Po Rennes.
+Paul Maurice is a Senior research Fellow at the Study Committee on Franco-German Relations (Cerfa) at the French Institute of International Relations - Ifri, where he specifically works on issues of German domestic policy and Franco-German relations in the context of European integration.
+He joined the Cerfa in March 2020 and teaches Franco-German studies at the Université Paris-Est Créteil and at Sciences Po Rennes.